bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - [Compendium Image Mapper](https://gitlab.com/Wilco7302/compendium-image-mapper) - select a folder containing images, and then automatically search for compendium entries that best match your images. - Review 2020 Sep 06 - Fantastic module if you have a huge library of well named images you want mapped to compendium entries.
 I do not.
 - [Compendium Folders](https://foundryvtt.com/packages/compendium-folders/) - Adds a nested folder structure, and option for hiding entries, for your compendiums. - Retired 2020 Sep 12 - Loved this, but it's more than I need and I want to keep the Module stack as tight as possible.
 - [ConditionIconHoverZoom](https://github.com/Sparkasaurusmex/ConditionIconHoverZoom) - Makes condition icons more legible by increasing their size.
 Also enlarges and makes them opaque on hover. - Review 2020 Sep 06 - I thought I wanted this when I first saw it, but I don't really need it.
+- [Cursor Zoom](https://foundryvtt.com/packages/cursor-zoom/) - Mouse scroll zooming will center around the cursor instead of around the center of the screen. - Retired 2020 Sep 18 - Replaced by [Zoom/Pan Options](https://github.com/itamarcu/ZoomPanOptions)
 - [Dancing Lights v2](https://github.com/BlitzKraig/fvtt-DancingLights) - Better ambient lighting & Token light toolkit - Suggested by jniezink on the FoundryVTT Subreddit - Retired 2020 Sep 12 - Worked great but I wanted to reduce the number of modules I was dependent on.
   - This feature will be coming soon to FoundryVTT 7 core.
 Once it is, this module can be removed.
 - [Dice Tray](https://gitlab.com/asacolips-projects/foundry-mods/foundry-vtt-dice-calculator) - Adds a Dice Tray below the chat. - Retired 2020 Sep 06 - Nothing wrong with this, just felt like overkill.
 Everything has an option to autoroll, or a user can type "/roll 1d20+2" if they need to.
 Wasn't saving any time.